HafizBkr/DSA_SORTS/README.md

 Contributing

 Contributions and improvements are welcome!
-If you have any suggestions or find issues, please feel free to open an issue or submit a pull request.
+If you have any suggestions or find issues, please feel free to open an issue or submit a pull request..